-One of the hardest sorts of disability claims to win is a claim based on the allegation of a psychological impairment, e.g., Bi-Polar Disorder, Depression, Anxiety, or Schizophrenia.
+One of the hardest sorts of disability claims to win is a claim based on the allegation of a psychological impairment, e.g., Bi-Polar Disorder, Depression and Anxiety, or Schizophrenia.
 Two primary reasons for this are 1) it can’t be seen on a lab test, and 2) Disability Judges don’t see enough of these cases to always handle them properly.

 In the first instance, if a client tells SSA she has back pain, then an MRI of her spine will reveal how much damage there is, making her complaints of pain believable to a Judge.
 If however, a client tells SSA he is depressed, no MRI can measure the severity of his depression.
 Thus, the client often has to tell SSA “trust me.”
 SSA judges are bound by law and their own nature to trust nothing without proof.